-Figure 4.3.
-Temporal distribution of shipwrecks in the Ocean SAMP area (Mather 2010).
-4. The graph shows a spike in the number of Rhode Island shipwrecks during the Revolutionary War and another during the first two decades of the nineteenth century.
+- 3. Figure 3. shows the temporal distribution of Rhode Island shipwrecks from the early 18th century to modern times, grouped by decade.
+The data comes from the URI Working Database, but analyses of other Rhode Island shipwreck databases mirror these results. - 4.
+The graph shows a spike in the number of Rhode Island shipwrecks during the Revolutionary War and another during the first two decades of the nineteenth century.
 Starting in the 1860s, Rhode Island saw a sharp rise in the number of shipwrecks occurring in its waters.
 The numbers continued to rise, reaching their zenith during the 1880s.
 This certainly resulted from the rapid expansion of shipping activity across the Ocean SAMP area during America's most rapid period of industrial development.
 Demands for energy, particularly coal, in New England during the late 19th century caused hundreds of vessels a day to move through the Ocean SAMP area.
 Heavy traffic, hazardous waters and pre-electronic navigational instruments, provided a recipe for high losses of shipping and life.
-A decline in the number of shipwrecks per decade in the 20th century corresponded with improvements in navigational instruments and greater capitalization of U.S. shipping.

-5. Table 4.3 lists shipwrecks in the Ocean SAMP area for which the location is known.
+A decline in the number of shipwrecks per decade in the in the 20th century corresponded with improvements in navigational instruments and greater capitalization of US shipping. - 5.
+Table 3. lists shipwrecks in the Ocean SAMP area for which the location in known.